To attach an existing cluster in the UI, the Application Management cluster must be able to reach the services and the

 See this table of platform applications that DKP provides by default.

-Attaching existing AWS, EKS and GKE clusters
+Attach Existing AKS, EKS and GKE clusters

 Attaching an existing AWS cluster requires that the cluster be fully configured and running.
 You must create a separate service account when attaching existing AKS, EKS or Google GKE Kubernetes clusters.
 This is necessary because the kubeconfig files generated from those clusters are not usable out-of-the-box by Kommander.
 The kubeconfig files call CLI commands, such as